marianoguerra/marianoguerra/README.md

 (most recent first)

+-   [WebAssembly From The Ground Up](https://wasmfromthegroundup.github.io/): Book about compiling to WebAssembly with vanilla Javascript and [ohm.js](https://ohmjs.org/)
 -   [Youtube Notes](https://instadeq.com/youtube-notes/): Take notes from Youtube Videos without leaving your keyboard
 -   [Review Jam](https://marianoguerra.github.io/review-jam/) / [Advent of Future of Code](https://marianoguerra.github.io/advent-of-future-of-code/): One task per day to be solved with a Future of Coding Project
 -   [Creemos en la Red](https://creemosenlared.com/): Teach web development to underrepresented groups in Argentina